 Paper 1 of 6: First The Natural Then The Spiritual.

-In the early days of Jesus’ ministry, he spoke plainly to those around him.
-He told parables.
-Jesus parables were stories about the natural things easily seen by the things that God made: the Creation.
-However, when His plain teachings and his reasoning were rejected, He began to veil these teachings of the kingdom (Mt 13:10-12).
+In the early days of Jesus’ ministry, he spoke plainly to those around him, teaching them simple parables.
+Jesus’ parables were stories about the kingdom of God easily seen by the naked eye through the things God made, things such as the birds, trees, soil, seed etc.

-‘For whosoever has, to him shall be given and he shall have more abundance: but whosoever hath not from him shall be taken away even that he has.
+‘For whoever has, to them shall be given and they shall have more abundance: but whoever does not have, from them shall be taken away even that which they have.
 (Mt 13.12)

-When Jesus used it his hearers knew he was not teaching them about being a good shepherd.
-The parables Jesus taught are teachings on the kingdom of God and the spiritual principals involved.
+For example, when Jesus used this story of the Good Shepherd who goes after one lost sheep his hearers knew he was not teaching them about being a good shepherd, but rather the love of God for each one of us.
+When relating the story of the Good Samaritan Jesus was reminding them and us to consider who is our neighbor.
+The parables are teachings therefore on the kingdom of God and the spiritual principles involved that undergird these teachings.
 You might say that the parables and the gospel point to an Upside-Down Kingdom – or we might more accurately say, a Right-Way Up Kingdom.

-Jesus teachings are the other way around to the way we think and live our daily lives.
-To find a parable’s true application sometimes requires deep thought, of us thinking outside the box, or even trying standing on our head to see it differently.
+Jesus’ teachings are the other way around regarding the usual way we think and live our daily lives.
+To find a parable’s true application requires us to think differently of thinking outside the box in order to see life differently.

 Parables and Fables: the Difference

 The word ‘parable’ means, ‘a placing aside, to compare, though not always in agreement’.
-It is generally drawn from nature or human circumstances and the object of it in the bible sense is to set it forth as a spiritual lesson.
-The hearer must catch the analogy if they are to be instructed.
-This is different from a fable, which attributes to things that do not belong to them in nature i.e., half man and half beast, etc.
+It is generally drawn from nature or human circumstances and the object of it in the biblical sense is to set it forth as a spiritual lesson.
+The hearer,r if they are to be instructed, must catch the analogy, the comparison between one thing and another.
+Now, this is different from a fable, which attributes to things that do not belong to them in nature (i.e., half human and half beast, etc.)

 - A farmer